RianHoorelbeke/multilingual_search_engine/README.md

 Repository for the Natural Language Processing course taken in the MsC in Artificial Intelligence, Logic & Computation.

-The project will consist on the implementation of a Multilingual Search Engine system.
+The project will consist of the implementation of a Multilingual Search Engine system.

 ### *Authors:*